 Part of the Institute is an Obesity Research Centre, which was established in conjunction with the Endoscopy Centre at Ostrava University Hospital’s Internal Medicine Clinic and the Bariatric Centre of Vítkovice Hospital.
 The Obesity Research Centre assesses the effectiveness of various methods of obesity therapy and the impact of these methods on hormonal and metabolic changes in patients.
 The research centre also includes a Nutrition Advice Centre, which helps people modify their eating habits and also provides nutritional support to patients who have undergone bariatric or endoscopic treatment.
 When assessing the effectiveness of treatment we measure and evaluate body composition using state-of-the-art equipment: NutriguardM (bioelectrical impedance) and Discovery A (DEXA – dual energy X-ray absorptiometry).
 For more information see the Obesity Research Centre’s homepage.

-Research and publishing activities are focused on the following areas:
+Research at the Institute of Physiology and Pathophysiology focuses on the following areas: